A71Q/rsweb/README.md

-responsive-static-web
+Responsive Static Web
 =====================

-Responsive Static Web Page
+The plan is to develop a sample static responsive web page.

+Used
+1. HTML5 and CSS3.
+2. html5doctor.com Reset Stylesheet